 Why Isn’t My Tiger Salamander Eating?

-To remedy this, try hand-feeding the salamander with the help of feeding tongs/tweezers.
+To remedy this, try hand-feeding the frog with the help of feeding tongs/tweezers.
 Use the tongs to gently hold the prey item, and wiggle it in front of the salamander to entice it to eat.

-A more serious reason a tiger salamander would reject food would be due to disease or parasitic infection.
+A more serious reason a salamander would reject food would be due to disease or parasitic infection.
 Carefully inspect the salamander for any possible signs of infection and contact a veterinarian for further instructions.

 Tiger salamanders have ferocious appetites and will eat just about any prey they can fit in their mouths, but they have their preferences.
 Since they are attracted by the movement of their prey, they will generally ignore and won’t attempt to eat dead prey.